mrparkersson/my-portfolio/README.md

 This is my first project in Microverse
 Using HTML/CSS

-Using the h1 tag and in it "Hello Microverse"
+Designing the Work and About Portfolio Skeleton Implementing all tags

 Giving a color of my choice using the css